mihaela-valkanova/my-first-project/README.md

-# my-first-project
+# My First Project

-My first GitHub Project
+This is my first project on GitHub.